About Music, Drama, Dance, Performing Arts, Film and Screen Studies

 A unique multidisciplinary and interdisciplinary environment for research within and between the fields of drama, film, music, heritage and museum studies.

-We are a distinctively multidisciplinary and interdisciplinary research community of approximately 15 staff and 25 PhDs, working within and between the fields of music, drama, film and screen studies, and heritage and museum studies.
+We work across the fields of music, drama, film and screen studies, and heritage and museum studies.

-90% of our research impact work on policy and creative practice was rated 4* (world-leading) in REF2014 (joint second in UK).
+90% of our research impact work on policy and creative practice was rated 4* (world-leading) in the 2014 Research Excellence Framework (REF2014) and ranked joint second in the UK.

 We conduct discipline-specific and interdisciplinary research across a number of themes:

-Since 2014, this unit’s researchers have produced over 130 peer–reviewed or equivalent practice–based outputs, including 8 monographs and edited collections, 25 major compositions and albums, and 97 journal articles, book chapters and published conference proceedings.
+Since 2014 our researchers have produced over 130 peer–reviewed or equivalent practice–based outputs, including 8 monographs and edited collections, 25 major compositions and albums, and 97 journal articles, book chapters and published conference proceedings.

 Staff members have also delivered keynotes and invited lecturers at universities including: